openheyai/hey/README.md

 ## Overview

-`hey` is a revolutionary CLI that lets you interact with your computer through natural language.
+`hey` is a modern assistant.
 Simply type or speak commands like:

 ```
 hey make the screen darker